Unboxed-Software/solana-course/content/permanent-delegate.md

 esrun src/index.ts
 ```

-### 8.3 Transfer from one account to another with correct delegate
+### 8.3 Transfer from one account to another with the correct delegate

 Lets use the power of the permanent delegate extension to have `alice` transfer some tokens from `bob` to `carol`.